 Defenders of Wildlife organized an unique working group of social justice, housing and environmental supporters and lobbied the 2020 Florida Legislature which unanimously passed the Uniform Partition of Heirs Property Act (UPHPA) and was enacted by Governor Ron DeSantis on June 20, 2020.
 This Act helps families clear title to their land and qualify for farm loans, crop insurance and disaster aid so they can better manage their land and the wildlife habitat provided by their land.

-Less affluent families with smaller estates are more likely to use a simple will or to not having made a will before dying.
+Less affluent families with smaller estates are more likely to use a simple will or to not have made a will before dying.
 Often, these families do not have the funds to hire a lawyer or estate planner to ensure their property, the family’s most valuable asset and reservoir of accumulated wealth, is smoothly transferred to the next generation.
 If the landowner dies without a will, the land passes to the owner’s heirs under state law whether those family members maintain any connection to the family or property.
 When two or more people have ownership interests in a property, that ownership is vulnerable because any individual owner can force a partition.
 For this reason, partition sales are common and these partition sales can contribute to urban sprawl through the conversion of agricultural or forested land to uses with greater development intensity.
 This conversion often results in the land being less suitable as habitat for species such as threatened gopher tortoises whose burrows are used by over 350 commensal species including endangered Eastern indigo snakes.